john-science/john-science.github.io/x/dice_goblin.md

 The first thing to learn is that the Dice Goblin does not have holy books or temples or priests or rules.
 Dherm'Gorphyek does not care if you are good or evil.
 He does not have commandments.
 And he does not ask for holy wars against non-believers.

-The Dice Goblin likes it when you gamble.
+The Dice Goblin likes it when people gamble.
 With money or metaphorically.
 He loves gladiators who risk it all in the arena.
 And adventurers who go off on ridiculous quests.
 For that reason, he also really likes people that run taverns that allow gambling, or gladiatorial arenas, or brothels.
 Encouraging others to make risky decisions is just as good, to the Dice Goblin.

 You will advance in the religion when the Dice Goblin himself decides you are living the correct life.